-This term, Pandas class will be answering our essential question: What makes a habitat a home?
+This term, Pandas class will be answering our essential question: Could our children live on Mars?

-1. To create a presentation based on a habitat of choice.
+1. To create a detailed Non-Chronological report on a chosen planet.

 2. To create our very own paper-mache solar system.

 3. To confidently express the phases of the moon.